 H264 should not always be your first choice!

 The H264 codec is extremely popular because it makes small files with good image quality.
 But it is not always the best choice to use with Isadora (or any interactive video software) for several reasons.

 First, the amount of CPU power required to decompress the image as it is read from your hard drive is significantly higher than for HAP, Apple ProRes, or Photo JPEG.
 (HAP is the fastest in this regard.)

 Second, H264 is only designed to play forward.
 If you always play your movies forward from start to finish, then this is not an issue.
 But, if you are a VJ or artist who is scrubbing video, or you often interactively manipulate the position input of the Movie Player actors, then H264 is most definitely not for you.
 If you play an H264 movie backward, or you scrub the video back and forth rapidly, you will see the CPU usage increase significantly.
 This is simply because the codec is not designed to deliver the images in reverse order.

 Because the HAP, Apple Pro Res, and Photo JPEG formats render each frame individually (i.e., the current image is not related to the previous one), they play forwards and backwards equally well and are very fast when jumping to an arbitrary location within the clip.

 Recompressing Your Files

 We often are asked: “Can Isadora play movies that are an hour long?”
-The answer is “yes,” because, in fact, the duration of a clip has little to do with playback performance.
+The answer is “yes” because the duration of a clip has little to do with playback performance.

-The video playback software within the operating system only reads a small amount of the video file at a time, usually about a half-second in advance of where the current playback position.
+The video playback software within the operating system only reads a small amount of the video file at a time, usually about a half-second in advance of where the current playback position is.
 Thus, whether a clip is 1 or 1000 minutes long has little impact on performance.
-Far more important are the factors listed in the tips listed above.
+Far more important are the factors listed in the tips above.

 Tip 11: How to use Apple’s QuickTime Player 7 (Pro Edition) to recompress your movies.